 Every chalet here is massive and comes complete with its own fireplace and heated flooring.
 All the patios have breathtaking views of the Drakensberg amphitheater, so you really can’t beat a morning here.
 I found Montusi to be the perfect mountain retreat for winter in South Africa – cozy, comfortable, and reasonably priced at $250 a night.

-When it comes to luxury in Namibia look no further than Wolwedans.
+When it comes to luxury in Namibia, look no further than Wolwedans.
 They were pioneers in luxury tourism in Namibia and are now one of the most classic lodges in Africa.
 At its onset, it created the massive NamibRand Nature Reserve claiming back thousands of kilometers back from farmers.
-The famous collection of camps have been serving clients for decades and have an impressive guest list.
+The famous collection of camps has been serving clients for decades and has an impressive guest list.

 The Wolwedans Collection consists of the Dunes Lodge, Private Camp, Dune Camp, and Boulders Lodge.
 All four of the lodges are scattered across the NamibRand Nature Reserve and all have their own unique style and feel.